© Albert Kaplan 2016

 Note the shirt collar which seems to be identical to the shirt collar in the tintype.

 Henry Ford, born in 1863, and Clara Jane Bryant, born in 1866, were married on Wednesday, April 11, 1888, Clara’s birthday.
-Perhaps this tintype was made on that very day.
-He was 24 years of age, Clara 22 years of age.
+I am confident that this tintype was made on that very day.
+Henry was 24, Clara 22.

 “I don’t like to read books.
 They muss up my mind.”